cognitivepsychology/learn-tutorials/Contributing.md

 Each `config.json` JSON file has:

 - `tutorial_name` : is the name that appears in the header (or breadcrumb)
-- `tags.title` : is the page title that appears at the top of your browser window
+- `tags.title` : is the page title.
+It also appears at the top of your browser window
 - `tags.meta_description` : is the meta description
 - `banner_image` : (support for `web_app_tutorial/` at the moment) is iframe url
   or static image file name used in the banner (set `banner_image` to `false`